NKalavros/raspberry-codes/README.md

 Our driver is equipped with two R100 resistors.
 We need to calculate the reference voltage for it, the formula being: I_TripMax= Vref/(8*Rs).
 Therefore the current limit being 0.4A, our Vref is 0.4/0.8 = 0.5 V???

-Connecting the Stepper Motor Driver:

-First, check the image in the repository for the location of the pins.
+First, check the [image](https://raw.githubusercontent.com/NKalavros/raspberry-codes/master/IMG_20190929_232454.jpg) in the repository for the location of the pins.
 Next, begin making the connections, they are a little different than the actual schematic:
 ![Connection schematic](/schematic.png)

 1. Connect Logic Ground to Ground rail